Beth Mead: Youth

 Mead has represented England at every age level from under-15.

-Mead was a part of the England U19 team that won the silver at the 2013 UEFA Women's Under-19 Championship.
-She scored a brace in the semifinal.
-She won the silver ball.
+Mead was a part of the England under-19 team that won the silver at the 2013 Under-19 Championship.
+She scored a brace in the semifinal, and won the silver ball.

-Mead played in all three England U20 matches at the 2014 FIFA U-20 Women's World Cup where she scored a long-range goal against Mexico.
-The goal was voted as the third-best goal of the tournament.
+Mead played in all three matches for England under-20 at the 2014 U-20 Women's World Cup, and scored a long-range goal against Mexico.
+The goal was voted as the third-best of the tournament.

+Senior

-2018: Senior debut
+2018: Debut

-In April 2018, Mead made her debut for the senior England as a substitute in a 0–0 2019 FIFA Women's World Cup qualification draw with Wales in Southampton.
+In April 2018, Mead made her debut for the senior England side in a 0–0 draw against Wales during 2019 Women's World Cup qualification.
 Mead started her first match in September 2018, scoring twice in England's 6–0 win over Kazakhstan in Pavlodar.

 2019–20: World Cup and England Player of the Year finalist

-Mead introduced herself to the rest of the world with two superbly-taken goals at England's triumphant 2019 SheBelieves Cup campaign in February 2019.
+Mead scored two goals as England won the 2019 SheBelieves Cup.
 During the opening game, she scored a "stunning" match-winning goal against Brazil.
-The finish was later affectionately named "crot" (cross-shot) and became her signature.
-A few days later, she scored in the team's 3–0 victory against Japan to seal the SheBelieves title.

-On 9 April 2019, Mead scored the opening goal in the 36th minute against Spain in an eventual 2–1 win.
+The finish was later affectionately named ‘‘crot’’ (cross-shot) and has been declared her signature.
+A few days later, she scored in the team's 3–0 victory against Japan.
+On 9 April 2019, Mead scored the opening goal in a 2–1 victory over Spain.

-Mead started in the first two matches of the 2019 FIFA Women's World Cup in France.
-She provided the assist to Jodie Taylor's goal in the Lionesses' second group stage match against Argentina — a 1–0 win.
+Mead started in the first two matches of the 2019 Women's World Cup in France.
+She provided the assist to Jodie Taylor's goal in the Lionesses' 1–0 group stage win over Argentina.
 After finishing first in Group D and defeating Cameroon 3–0 in the Round of 16, England faced Norway in the quarter-finals.
-In the match, Mead assisted Lucy Bronze's goal in the 57th minute as England won again by three goals to none.
-In the semi-final against defending champions the United States, Mead assisted Ellen White's equaliser in the first half, although England were ultimately defeated 2–1.
+In the match, Mead assisted Lucy Bronze's goal as England recorded another 3–0 win.
+In the semi-final against defending champions the United States, Mead assisted Ellen White's equaliser in the first half although England were ultimately defeated 2–1.
 The semi-final match ended up being the most watched programme on UK television in 2019 with 11.7 million viewers.
-She provided second-most assists (3) in the tournament.
-Thanks to her performance at the 2019 World Cup, Mead was shortlisted for England Player of the Year and named Yorkshire Post Sports Hero of 2019.
+Due to her performance at the World Cup, Mead was shortlisted for 2019 England Player of the Year and named Yorkshire Post's Sports Hero of 2019.

 In October 2019, Mead scored England's game-winning goal against Portugal.
 She won the Player of the Match Award.
-Later that month, she created more chances than any other player during a 2–1 loss against Brazil in front of a record-breaking 29,238 fans at Riverside Stadium in Middlesbrough.
+Later that month, she created more chances than any other player during a 2–1 loss to Brazil in front of a record-breaking 29,238 fans at Riverside Stadium in Middlesbrough.

 In February 2020, Mead was left off the squad for the 2020 SheBelieves Cup due to injury.